RKartik9/RoDB/README.md

 ## Features

-- Search for movies by title, genres, or keywords.
 - View detailed information about movies, including ratings, release date, cast, and crew.
 - Browse popular movies and upcoming releases.
-- Create a watchlist and mark movies as favorites.
-- Explore movie recommendations based on your preferences.
-- Sort and filter movies based on various criteria.

 ## Installation